trallard/BAD_days/Day1/Multiple Hyp.md

 print(t.student)
 {% endhighlight %}

-## 4. Apply the Welch t-test (this does not assume that the two populations have
+## 4. Apply the Welch t-test

-equal variance)
+**Note:** this does not assume that the two populations have equal variance.

 <br>
 <font color ='#00bcd4'> In [19]: </font>